esovetkin/jbs/docs/language.md

 ## `use`: import other JBS files

 `use` imports symbols from another `.jbs` module during JBS evaluation.
-It is a compile-time/module-system feature, not a shell command.
+It is an evaluation-time module-system feature, not a shell command.

 The main supported forms are: